ncagle/DNS-over-HTTPS/Hyper.md

 Persons involved: Daniel Stenberg (on curl) and Sean McArthur (on Hyper)

+# Known limitations

+While we strive at having full and synced feature support in the hyper backend, we accept some limitations and restrictions in the hyper support.
+They are documented in the separate [HYPER document](https://github.com/curl/curl/blob/master/docs/HYPER.md#limitations) in the source tree.

 # Outstanding work

 The first phase is to (slowly) go through all tests and make sure they run as